Frequently Asked Questions

 The Sandbox is a mechanism by which the Utah Supreme Court permits entities to offer new and innovative ideas, methods, and models of legal practice.
 Although not a literal sandbox, the legal regulatory Sandbox creates a limited and controlled space outside of the traditional rules governing legal practice.
 The Office of Legal Services Innovation (“the Office”), created by the Court, oversees the Sandbox to assess, recommend, and monitor entities seeking to try new approaches to legal practice.

 How long does the Sandbox last?
 What happens at the end?

-The Court has given us initial authorization to work for seven years (starting September 1, 2020).
-At the end of the seven years, the Court will review the Sandbox experience and determine next steps.
+The Court has given the Office initial authorization to work for seven years (starting September 1, 2020).
+At the end of the seven years, the Court will review the Sandbox experience and determine the next steps.
 This could include extending the Sandbox period, allowing the Sandbox to become permanent, or terminating the Sandbox.

-What are the requirements / qualifications to apply to the Sandbox?
+What are the requirements or qualifications to apply to the Sandbox?

 The Sandbox is open to legal business models and services that would not have been permitted under the traditional rules of professional conduct and unauthorized practice of law doctrine.
 Specifically, under revised Rule 5.4 and the Utah Supreme Court’s Standing Order No. 15, the following kinds of business models and services must apply for authorization in the Sandbox:

 - Lawyers sharing fees with nonlawyers (if those nonlawyers or nonlawyer entities are not in the Sandbox themselves) [As of Dec.
 10, 2020, the Court has halted authorization of bare referral fee arrangements pending review]

 - Legal practice entities which are owned by lawyers and nonlawyers jointly, in whole or in part by nonlawyers, or in which nonlawyers have financial investments